WalletConnect/walletconnect-specs/docs/specs/clients/notify/authentication.md

 - sub - did:pkh of blockchain account that this request is associated with
   - Example: `did:pkh:eip155:1:0x1234...`
 - mjv - Major version of the API level being used as a string, currently `"1"`.
 Max length 16 characters.
 - sdk - Only set by SDK-sent message.
 Arbitrary-format platform and version of the SDK being used.
 E.g. `js-1.5.1`.
-Max length 16 characters
+Max length 16 characters.

 Depending on the message, different keys are used for `iss`:
 - "iss - did:key of client identity key" indicates JWTs sent by clients and are verified by the Notify Server with [Identity Keys](../core/identity/identity-keys.md).